 Sleep is routinely ignored as a bodily need.
 We're kidding ourselves if we think we can either delay or defer the sleep that we need for optimum health and performance.
 We should neither delay nor defer sleep, and we need a certain number of hours each night.

-More and more research is supporting the notion that everyone needs between six and a half and eight hours of sleep per night in order to operate at their optimum level.
+More and more research is supporting the notion that everyone needs between seven and nine hours of sleep per night in order to operate at their optimum level.
 If you are staying up late in order to get extra work done, you may be engaging in counter-productive behavior.
 Your brain needs to turn off from work periodically.
-Working late hours and failing to get the rest your entire body—including your brain—need can hurt your productivity rather than help it.
+Working late hours and failing to get the rest your entire body—including your brain—needs can hurt your productivity rather than help it.
 Do yourself a favor and decide to make sleep a priority.
 Your mood will improve and perhaps your attitude about your job will, too.

 4. Organize And Prioritize Your Work